WYPetuous/PIT/README.md

 Download  training and testing datasets and put them into the folder`datasets/`.
 Go to the folder to find details of directory structure.

 ##Training
-1.Please download the corresponding training datasets and put them in the folder`datasets/DF2K`.
-Download the testing datasets and put them in the folder`datasets/SR`.
+1.Please download the corresponding training datasets and put them in the folder`datasets`.
+Download the testing datasets and put them in the folder`datasets`.
-2.Follow the instructions below to begin training our ART model.
+2.Follow the instructions below to begin training our PIT model.
 ```bash

 python basicsr/train.py -opt options/train/train_PIT_SR_x2.yml